310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kanata pastcurious %}
-hm. is it a bad thing to Play around? both Playing and Singing[^5] are a splendid way to worship, though…?
+hm. is it a bad thing to Play around? both Playing and Singing are a splendid way to worship, though…?[^5]
 {% endbubble %}

 {% bubble Chiaki mgn %}